nathan-barry/nathan.rs/content/posts/curserve.md

 We planned on having a [gVisor](https://github.com/google/gvisor) instance run on the server with a container for each user session for security.
 But before we seriously got started, we needed to do Back-of-The-Napkin Math™ to make sure the benefits of our system weren't marginal.

-### Spoiler, The Potential Benefits Seem Marginal
+### The Hard Numbers

+To see what benefits our system would have, we needed the following numbers.
 Below is a list of the TPS and Time-Per-Output-Token (TPOT) for a few popular models (including Cognition's new agentic search models):

 Model               | TPS   | TPOT
 ---                 | ---   | ---